-A short description of the planned works, including drawings if relevant, must be submitted to the HOA in writing, who will then advise in writing within 5 days if the works are considered as a "minor project", and may continue without any further consideration, or if it will be submitted to the project approval process elaborated in more detail further in this document.
+A short description of the planned works, including projected completion time and -drawings if relevant, must be submitted to the HOA in writing, who will then advise in writing within 5 days if the works are considered as a "minor project" (see definition belows), and may continue without any further consideration, or if it will have to be submitted to the next phases of the project approval process elaborated in more detail further in this document.
+The HOA will also specify the minimum information required for the Sketch Design approval phase.